English

 Department View

 English at Sewell Park Academy is vital because we help students to explore the world of literature and help to give them a voice and the means to express themselves.
-Ultimately literature is about exploring and understanding the human condition and what it means to be human, which helps develop empathy in students.
+Ultimately, literature is about exploring and understanding what it means to be human, developing our empathy and sense of our own place in the world.

 Key Literacy